Compare Amazon prices per unit with this price comparison app

 Compare Amazon prices with bangyourbuck.com

-Bangyourbuck.com is a third party website that allows users to search for any item available on Amazon and filter them by a specific unit of measurement.
+Bangyourbuck.com is a third party website that allows users to search for any item available on Amazon and filter them by a specific unit of measurement- to compare Amazon prices.
 So for example- searching kitty litter by the pound, or ramen by the ounce, or pencils by the package count.
 In this way, you can see exactly the breakdown of cost to item ratio.
 While the search options seem endless, there are definitely logical limitations.
 For example, while you can certainly do it, searching for USB drives by the gallon might not give you the results you’re looking for (there are better options for backing up those precious vacation photos).
 The bangyourbuck search does however, have technical filters like TB, GB and MB, which offers more flexibility in search operators, so you can search for hard drives (for example) by the terabyte.

 The default layout of bangyourbuck.com is a floating grid view, where you can click the tiles to get redirected to that exact item on Amazon.
 I personally prefer the table view (seen above) which structures the results into a top-down list, ranked from lowest price per unit (per your search specifications) to highest.
 Bangyoubuck.com utilizes the Amazon associates program to earn commission from sales generated on their site, which is a pretty fair exchange for the work they do to give you the best valued items.
 There’s no cost to you for this and they even make a note about it at the bottom of their website, which is a sign of good faith in my book.
 Amazon affiliates is just one of many ways to earn revenue from an online website or blog.
 Another great option, one that I use often, is Awin.com.